EALING u3a FACEBOOK GROUP

 If you are interested in joining this Facebook Group - you must first sign up with Facebook - then go to Ealing U3A Social Group.
 This will take you to the Group's page on Facebook, where you then need to click on the 'Join Group' button to gain access.

 When the Group Admin (Judith Forward) approves your membership, you will get a Notification from Facebook and you'll be able to fully access the Ealing U3A Social Group page.

-Sally Schofield and Mark Mullally from NatWest Bank gave a talk to us recently on Keeping Safe from Frauds and Scams.
-Following this they have provided us with details of various services and websites which are very helpful if you think you have been subject to a fraud or scam.
+Sally Schofield and Mark Mullally from NatWest Bank gave a talk to us in February 2021 on Keeping Safe from Frauds and Scams.
+Following this they provided us with details of various services and websites which are very helpful if you think you have been subject to a fraud or scam.